A limit process for partial match queries in random quadtrees and $2$-d trees: Contraction method in function spaces

-Here, $\Drn\subset \Do$ denotes the set of functions on the unit interval continuous at $1$, for which there is a decomposition of $[0,1]$ into intervals of length as least $r_n$ on which they are constant. \item[{(A}5{)}] \textsc{Rate of convergence.} $R(n) =o\left(\log^{-2}(1/r_n)\right)$. \end{enumerate}
+Here, $\Drn\subset\Do$ denotes the set of functions on the unit interval continuous at $1$, for which there is a decomposition of $[0,1]$ into intervals of length as least $r_n$ on which they are constant.\vadjust{\goodbreak} \item[(A5)] \textsc{Rate of convergence.} $R(n) =o (\log ^{-2}(1/r_n) )$. \end{longlist}

-The contraction method presented here for the space $(\Do,d)$ is based on the Zolotarev metric $\zeta_2$, see \cite{NeSu2011a}.
-We state the part of the main convergence theorem of \citet{NeSu2011a} that we will use.
-In the next section, we will prove our main result, Theorem~\ref{thm:process}, with the help of Proposition~\ref{prop:cont}.
+The contraction method presented here for the space $(\Do,d)$ is based on the Zolotarev metric $\zeta_2$; see \cite{NeSu2011a}.
+We state the part of the main convergence theorem of Neininger and Sulzbach \cite{NeSu2011a} that we will use.
+In the next section, we will prove our main result, Theorem~\ref{thmprocess}, with the help of Proposition~\ref{propcont}.

-\begin{prop} Let $(X_n)$ fulfill (\ref{eq:rec_gen}).
-Provided that assumptions (A1)--(A3) are satisfied, the solution $X$ of the fixed-point equation (\ref{fix}) is unique. \begin{compactenum}[i.] \item For all $t\in[0,1]$, $X_n(t) \to X(t)$ in distribution, with convergence of the first two moments; \item If $\xi$ is independent of $(X_n), X$ and distributed on $[0,1]$ then $X_n(\xi)\to X(\xi)$ in distribution again with convergence of the first two moments. \item If also (A4) and (A5) hold, then $X_n \rightarrow X$ in distribution in $(\Do, d)$. \end{compactenum} \end{prop} Note that $X_n \rightarrow X$ in distribution in $(\Do, d)$ with $X$ having continuous sample paths implies that we can find versions of $(X_n) ,X$ on a suitable probability space such that $\| X_n - X\| \rightarrow 0$ almost surely.
-However, in general we do not have $X_n \rightarrow X$ in distribution in $\Do$ endowed with the uniform topology due to problems with measurability, see \cite[Section 15]{Billingsley1999} and \cite[Section 2.2]{NeSu2011a}.
+\begin{prop} Let $(X_n)$ fulfill (\ref{eqrecgen}).
+Provided that assumptions \textup{(A1)--(A3)} are satisfied, the solution $X$ of the fixed-point equation (\ref{fix}) is unique. \begin{longlist}[(iii)] \item[(i)] For all $t\in[0,1]$, $X_n(t) \to X(t)$ in distribution, with convergence of the first two moments. \item[(ii)] If $\xi$ is independent of $(X_n), X$ and distributed on $[0,1]$, then $X_n(\xi)\to X(\xi)$ in distribution again with convergence of the first two moments. \item[(iii)] If also \textup{(A4)} and \textup{(A5)} hold, then $X_n \rightarrow X$ in distribution in $(\Do, d)$. \end{longlist} \end{prop} Note that $X_n \rightarrow X$ in distribution in $(\Do, d)$ with $X$ having continuous sample paths implies that we can find versions of $(X_n),X$ on a suitable probability space such that $\| X_n - X\| \rightarrow0$ almost surely.
+However, in general we do not have $X_n \rightarrow X$ in distribution in $\Do$ endowed with the uniform topology due to problems with measurability; see \cite{Billingsley1999}, Section 15 and \cite{NeSu2011a}, Section 2.2.